ActivitySim/activitysim/docs/examples.rst

 Setup
 ~~~~~

-The following describes the example_mtc model setup.
+The following describes the example_gondor model setup.

 Folder and File Setup

-The example_mtc has the following root folder/file setup:
+The example_gondor has the following root folder/file setup:

   * configs - settings, expressions files, etc.
   * configs_mp - override settings for the multiprocess configuration